Maintaining Close Friendships Requires Face-to-Face Contact

 These findings support Dunbar’s “Social Brain Hypothesis," which was created before the use of Facebook exploded.
-This hypothesis was based on the idea that our brain's ability to process multiple relationships creates a natural group size for humans of between 100 - 200 people.
-"Dunbar's Number," is a measurement of the "cognitive limit to the number of individuals with whom any one person can maintain stable relationships"
+This hypothesis was based on the idea that our brain's ability to process multiple relationships creates a natural group size for humans of between 100 to 200 people.
+"Dunbar's Number" is a measurement of the "cognitive limit to the number of individuals with whom any one person can maintain stable relationships."

 Historically, the size of someone's social network has been constrained by the time required to maintain relationships.
-Because each of us only has so much time in a given day to devote to meet and socialize with people, some experts believed that social media might overcome the constraints of building close-knit human bonds.
+Because each of us only has so much time in a given day to devote to meeting and socializing with people, some experts believed that social media might overcome the constraints of building close-knit human bonds.

 Although Facebook, Twitter, and Instagram allow us to interact with many more people at the same time, it appears that these social network connections don't translate into stronger social bonds with close friends.
 Despite having a larger group of online 'friends,' it appears that maintaining close friends still requires face-to-face contact.
 In a press release, Dunbar explained: